 Anicka Yi lives and works in New York.
 Her work is in several prominent collections, including the Solomon R. Guggenheim Museum, New York; the Museum of Modern Art, New York; the Dikeou Collection, Denver; the Cleveland Museum of Art; Fondation d’entreprise Galeries Lafayette, Paris; the Los Angeles County Museum of Art; and the Whitney Museum of American Art, New York.
 In 2016 she was awarded the Hugo Boss Prize.

 In the aftermath of the 2016 presidential election, Anna Sergeeva started the Compliment Project, a small act of kindness that grew into an international movement.
 Within the first month, tens of thousands of people across the world downloaded the free posters promoting positivity.
-The New York Times referred to the project as a “marketing campaign for kindness,” and Sergeeva has partnered with Chronicle Books to publish a book inspired by the project, which is scheduled for release in spring 2020.
+The New York Times referred to the project as a “marketing campaign for kindness,” and Sergeeva has partnered with Chronicle Books to publish a book inspired by the project, Take a Compliment, which is now available..

 Axis Dance Company